-NAB is the latest bank to distance itself from Galilee Coal, stating in September 2015: “NAB is not involved and has no plans to be involved in any financing for the Carmichael coal mine.”
+NAB has distanced itself from Galilee Coal, stating in September 2015: “NAB is not involved and has no plans to be involved in any financing for the Carmichael coal mine.”
 Click here to read our post about NAB’s announcement.

-Importantly, with one of the big four Australian banks out of the picture, Adani’s prospects for financing Carmichael are difficult.
-It is hard to see the project attracting the necessary finance without at least one major local supporter, which is why it is so important that we pressure CommBank, ANZ and Westpac to steer clear of this toxic project.
-Click the image to send a letter to these banks imploring them to keep up with the pack and rule out financing Carmichael and other Galilee coal export projects.
+Importantly, with two of the big four Australian banks clearly out of the picture, Adani’s prospects for financing Carmichael are difficult.
+It’s hard to see the project attracting the necessary finance without at least one major local supporter, which is why it’s so important that we pressure CommBank and ANZ to steer clear of this toxic project.

 The environmental risks posed by the projects – in particular those to the Great Barrier Reef – have been the major grounds for these decisions.
 However, legitimate concerns over the economic viability of the coal mining and export projects in a rapidly constricting international market are also warding banks off Galilee coal.

 However, talk of restructuring and downsizing the project has objectors worried Adani may be able to scrape together enough finance from other sources to meet their targets of beginning construction by the end of 2017, and exporting Galilee coal by the end of 2019.